What does it mean to be Saved?

 ROMANS 10:9 That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved [from destruction].

-This was written for Jewish believers, not Gentile believers.
+This was written specifically to Jewish believers, not Gentile believers.
 It was written for their salvation, not ours.
 Sure, there is no difference between the Judean and the Greek, "For whosoever shall call upon the name of the LORD shall be saved" from destruction (10:13).
 But here Paul is beseeching "his kinsmen according to the flesh", for the Gentile believers in Rome were already there.
 It was the Judean who had stumbled.
 It was the Judean who were going "about to establish their own righteousness".
 It is the Judean who had this word "nigh thee" (DEUTERONOMY 30:11-14).
 It was the Judean who was approaching the wrath of GOD more than was the Gentile.

 But irregardless of who was to be saved, Judean or Gentile, we believe it is abundantly clear from the context that ROMANS 10:9 is not the formula for becoming born again.
 Only by removing this passage from its surrounding passages can one arrive at that erroneous conclusion.
 This confession is not the words which the sinner must utter aloud from the altar of the Church so that when he dies he can go to heaven and be with Yeshua.
 This verse was an exhortation to Paul's kinsmen in the flesh, his Jewish readers, to seek the righteousness which is by faith, and thereby be saved from the coming wrath of GOD.